 Let’s face it; things happen.
 Statements are mistaken for junk mail or stuffed into a mail basket and forgotten.
 Sometimes they’re not received at all due to a recent change of address.
 This is why it’s crucial to reach out to your patients by making a phone call to check in with them regarding their account balance and offer the convenience of a quick payment by phone.
 Reach out to your patients and offer them a resolution to their account rather than waiting for them to contact you.
 Build a workflow for patient contacts to optimize your resources.

 Along with the forgotten bills, sometimes patients simply forget to take care of their balance.
-Maybe they don’t have the means to make payment due to financial hardship.
+Maybe they don’t have the means to make a payment due to financial hardship.
 Perhaps they just generally tend to disregard incoming statements.
 Using propensity to pay technology can help identify those patient populations and define a strategy to manage those accounts.

 Why spend precious manual resources making 6-10 phone calls to a patient who will not respond or make payment when you could be calling the patient who simply needs a gentle reminder to make a payment?